DaveEveritt/decision-maker/README.md

 - [ ] pre-calculate `getEl("decision")` overall message to simplify `else if`
 - [ ] add a "delete all" option (`choices.forEach`?)
 - [ ] update Open Graph Protocol image
+- [ ] use another method instead of innerHTML for calculations

 ## PENDING OPTIONS